Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Are zoning or building rules changing in Congo-Brazzaville as of 2026?

-The most important zoning development in Congo-Brazzaville is that Brazzaville and Pointe-Noire inaugurated local urban plans in 2022 that are intended to guide land use, building rules, and sustainable development going forward.
+The most important zoning-related development in Congo-Brazzaville is that Brazzaville and Pointe-Noire inaugurated local urban plans in 2022, which are the first serious attempt in years to formalize zoning, guide building standards, and direct where development can go.

 Are foreign-buyer or mortgage rules changing in Congo-Brazzaville as of 2026?

-As of early 2026, there are no major foreign-buyer rule changes on the horizon in Congo-Brazzaville, and the real constraint for foreign buyers remains title security and due diligence complexity rather than nationality-based restrictions.
+As of early 2026, there are no major foreign-buyer rule changes on the horizon in Congo-Brazzaville, and the real constraint for foreign buyers remains title security and due diligence complexity rather than nationality-based restrictions, meaning the practical impact on prices is minimal.

-On the mortgage side, the key development is that BEAC (the regional central bank) cut its policy rate in March 2025 but then raised it in December 2025, which affects bank funding costs and keeps mortgage credit relatively tight and expensive.
+On the mortgage side, the key development is that BEAC (the regional central bank) cut its policy rate in March 2025 but then raised it again in December 2025, which keeps bank funding costs elevated and mortgage credit tight and expensive for the few borrowers who use it.

 You can also read our latest update about mortgage and interest rates in DR Congo.